WryOpussum/sm64LinuxBuilder/README.md

 # Before running the software

 Get all the dependencies
-Dependencies for Fedora: sudo dnf install python3-gobject gtk4 Dependencies for Ubuntu: sudo apt install python3-gi python3-gi-cairo gir1.2-gtk-4.0 Dependencies for Arch btw: sudo pacman -S python-gobject gtk4
+Dependencies for Fedora: sudo dnf install python3-gobject gtk4 make gcc python3 glew-devel SDL2-devel
+Dependencies for Ubuntu: sudo apt install python3-gi python3-gi-cairo gir1.2-gtk-4.0 build-essential git python3 libglew-dev libsdl2-dev
+Dependencies for Arch btw: sudo pacman -S python-gobject gtk4 base-devel python sdl2 glew

 Then get your Mario 64 rom and rename to baserom.us.z64 or whatever region rom your using and move the rom to the root folder of this repo.